All About Ventilation and Airflow on MAX and TriMet buses

 Buses are both similar and different than MAX.
 Both have HVAC units that circulate the air, but buses have windows that open, which provides a constant source of fresh air.
 So does the frequent opening and closing of the front and rear doors.

-Our “SOP” — standard operating procedure — is now to keep the windows and roof vents open on buses in order to let in more fresh air.
+We aim to keep the windows and roof vents open on buses as much as possible in order to let in more fresh air.
 While this was nice during the summer, it may mean buses will be a bit chilly in the winter.

-We apologize for the inconvenience these drafts may cause… but we’re not going to close the windows (don’t bother asking).
+We apologize for the inconvenience these drafts may cause.
 We recommend you wear a warm coat and we’ll be sure to keep the heat blasting.

 Side note: One of our bus models — the 2900s — had windows that didn’t open.
 We took them off the road until we could replace their windows with ones that did open from our older, retired buses.
 They’re now back in service, full of fresh air.

 There is also an HVAC unit with a MERV 8 filter on top of all our buses — we replace the filters every 6,000 miles.
 Unlike our MAX HVAC units, the ones on our buses don’t suck in fresh air from the outside.
 They only filter and recirculate the air from inside the bus.
-Hence why we’re keeping the windows open.
+Hence the value of keeping the windows open.

 Airflow matters right now.
 Having good ventilation can be key for preventing the spread of COVID-19 as much as disinfecting surfaces.